erinleeny/rails-fall-2017/volunteer/README.md

-## final project: volunteer events
+# final project: volunteer events
-# almost complete
+## almost complete

-This project cretes volunteer accounts and allows users to create events that others can attend
+This project creates volunteer accounts and allows users to create events that others can attend